zacnees3/getting-started-with-github-copilot/.github/steps/1-preparing.md

 Let's start up our development environment, use copilot to learn a bit about the project, and then give it a test run.

-1. Right-click the below button to open the **Create Codespace** page in a new tab.
+1. Left-click the below button to open the **Create Codespace** page in a new tab.
 Use the default configuration.

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/{{full_repo_name}}?quickstart=1)